Fulbert Youlou: Corruption and major projects

 Youlou's administration was not very concerned about its budget deficit.
 Between 1960 and 1963, the deficit rose to 2.4 billion CFA francs.
 France graciously financed 1.2 billion.
 The rest was covered by advances from the French treasury.
 To recover the financial situation, fiscal pressure rose from 17% of GDP in 1960 to 26% in 1963 while austerity measures were introduced in the administration: heads of civil service offices lost their official vehicles, travel expenses were no longer reimbursed, and advances were blocked.
-The President of the Republic, the ministers and the deputies were exempt from these measures.
+The President, the ministers and the deputies were exempt from these measures.

 To make the government more representative of Congolese society, many ministerial appointments were made on the basis of regional origin rather than competence, creating problems for the country's development.
 Furthermore, members of government were responsible for several financial scandals – Youlou most of all.
 The Congolese head of state had an acute sense of staging; conscious that his religious appearance lent him political power, he continued to wear his religious garb and to employ the nickname "Abbé" (Abbot) as well as "Kiyunga" (the Lari word for "cassock").
 It is reported that his wardrobe, which contained a full collection of cassocks in white, black, and red, was supplied by the famous fashion designer Christian Dior.
 It is also reported that for an official visit to France, Youlou had 59 billion CFA francs assigned for his personal expenses.
 The national economy suffered as a result of this mismanagement of public funds.
 Economic growth was too modest to absorb high levels of unemployment exacerbated by rapid urbanisation.

 However, Congo possessed remarkable assets for its development.
 In addition to its mineral wealth and its timber, the country had notable hydro-electric possibilities at Sounda, near Pointe-Noire, on the Kouilou-Niari River.
 The construction of a dam on this site would enable the production of 8 billion kilowatt hours of electricity per year and the development of heavy electro-metallurgic and chemical industry, offering significant employment.
 Enthusiastic about this project, Youlou nevertheless faced two major problems: the incredible cost, estimated at 100 billion CFA francs and the Congo's insufficient supply of bauxite, a key material for the project.
-The Congolese leader attempted to remedy these issues through an active foreign policy.
+Youlou attempted to remedy these issues through an active foreign policy.